Precisamento/Precisamento.Permify/README.md

 # Precisamento.Permify

-Precisamento.Permify is a C# SDK for the Permify API.
+Precisamento.Permify is a community C# SDK for the Permify API.

 # Usage